Ann Harleman

-Ann Harleman (born October 28, 1945, in Youngstown, Ohio) is an American novelist, scholar, and professor.
+Ann Harleman is an American novelist, scholar, and professor.

-Life and career
+Early life and education

 Harleman was born in Ohio.
 When she was four years old, her family moved to Bethlehem, Pennsylvania, where her father worked for Bethlehem Steel.
 As a child, she wrote mystery stories in the style of the Nancy Drew novels.

 Aiming for a career in academia, she earned the B.A. degree at Rutgers University.
-In 1972, she became the first woman to earn the doctorate in linguistics at Princeton, and taught linguistics at the University of Washington.
-In 1976, she took part in a six-month exchange program in Russia.
+In 1972, she became the first woman to earn the doctorate in linguistics at Princeton.